Georgia's Smart insists he has not lost control of program - NewsBreak

 “We feel like our players are beginning to acknowledge and starting to understand you make mistakes and decisions that are costly and it can cost you your life,” Smart said.
 “That’s not to be taken lightly and I think our guys understand that and we’ll continue to educate them and we’ll continue to do all we can as a university to make sure they behave and do that in a proper way.”

-Smart said LeCroy should not have been driving the vehicle that is expected to be used only for work.
+Smart said Willock should not have been driving the vehicle that is expected to be used only for work.

 “It is understood that you cannot take a vehicle when you are not doing your duties and they were not participating in their duties at this time,” Smart said.